-Winship investigators conduct more than 250 therapeutic clinical trials and enrolled more than 700 patients in 2014.
+Winship investigators conduct more than 250 therapeutic clinical trials and enrolled nearly 800 patients in 2015.
 Winship has the largest unit in Georgia for phase I clinical trials, which are important to introducing new therapies against cancer.
 Winship works with the Georgia Center for Oncology Research and Education (GeorgiaCore) to partner with community-based physicians to expand availability of cancer clinical trials throughout Georgia.

 Winship is a Lead Academic Participating Site for the NCI National Clinical Trials Network (NCTN).
 Jonathan Beitler, MD (radiation oncology), Suresh Ramalingam, MD (medical oncology), and Charles Staley, MD (surgical oncology) are co-principal investigators.
 The NCTN serves as the NCI's primary infrastructure for conducting phase II and III cancer clinical trials, and enrolls over 17,000 patients per year with a variety of cancer types and from diverse backgrounds.

 79 Years of Progress